Ijustwantmyprogramtowork/EGYPTO_Preprocessing/README.md

-# A technique to resize images with bounding boxes
+# A Simple technique to resize images with bounding boxes

 ## Part 1: the challenge
 I'm currently working on a project with the Egyptology department at the Sorbonne.
 The goal is to identify which scribe wrote a papyrus based on their calligraphy.